The Pure Stadium

 Home Kit: Yellow and Black

-A fairly open ground that on one side has a tidy looking Grandstand.
-This covered all seated stand is of a fair size, housing around 1,840 supporters.
-The stand, which was opened in 1968, doesn’t run the full length of the pitch and straddles the half way line, with the spaces on either side, unused for spectators.
+The Pure Stadium is a fairly open ground and is at long last seeing some investment.
+During 2018 the Grandstand on one side of the ground. was refurbished, including a new roof, replacement of the existing seating and other facilities such as Directors and Press Boxes.
+It has a capacity of 1,840 seats and now looks quite smart.
+It doesn't run the full length of the pitch and straddles the halfway line, with the spaces on either side, unused for spectators.
 It is not totally free of supporting pillars, with one large pillar, situated towards the middle.
-There are windshields to either side and a couple of odd looking floodlights on its roof.
+There are also windshields to either side.
+The Grandstand was first opened in 1968.

 The rest of the stadium is comprised of terrace, with only the Jack Carr terrace (named after a former Director of the Club) at one end being covered.
 This terrace, which is also known as the Scarisbrick End, is the home end and can house just over 900 fans.
-The roof has no supporting pillars to hinder the view, but only runs for around half the width of the playing area.
+The roof has no supporting pillars to hinder the view but only runs for around half the width of the playing area.
 Opposite is the Blowick End, a small open terrace which is allocated to away fans.
-On the remaining side of the ground is the Popular Side, another open terrace, which is unusual in the respect that it is comprised of four separate blocks.
-Between a couple of these blocks are floodlight pylons, as rather than traditionally having a floodlight pylon in each corner of the ground, they run down both sides.
+On the remaining side of the ground is the Popular Side, another open terrace, which is unusual in the respect that it is comprised of five separate blocks.
+There is an electronic scoreboard situated in one corner of the ground in-between the Main Stand and The Jack Carr Stand.
+The ground is completed with a set of four modern floodlights, one in each corner.

 Away fans are predominantly housed in the Blowick terrace at one end of the ground, where just under 1,200 supporters can be housed.
 This small terrace is set back from the pitch and is open to the elements, so hope it does not rain.
 A better bet maybe to head for one of the 300 seats made available to visiting supporters in the Grandstand, as this is covered and generally gives a better view.
 The refreshments are competitively priced; Cheeseburgers (£2.50), Cumberland Sausage (£2.50), Hot Dogs (£2) and a selection of pies (£2).